davidfeng88/CollisionViz/README.md

   }
 }
 ```
-4. `Map` updates the `loaded` to be true, and then the control panel replaces the loading spinner with the play button.
+4. `Map` updates the `loaded` to be true, and then the control panel replaces the loading spinner with the start button.

 ### When a new time is selected
 `Control panel` updates its `initialTime` instance variable and the `start` and `finish` fields in the Redux state.

-### When the play button is pressed
+### When the start button is pressed
 1. `Control panel` uses the `step` function to update the `start` and `finish` time in the Redux state: move them forward by one minute.
 It also handles several edge cases.
 ```javascript
 step() {